 Every R. STAHL AG share has a vote.
 Shareholders who are listed in the share register and have registered in accordance with the conditions for participation as stipulated by law and in the company's memoranda and articles of association are entitled to participate in the AGM.

 The 26th AGM was held on 7 June 2019 in the CARMEN WÜRTH FORUM in Künzelsau-Gaisbach.
 In total, 82.7% of the voting capital was present.
 All items on the agenda that were put to the vote were adopted with a large majority.
 The detailed results are published in the Investor Relations section on the R. STAHL website under "AGM".

 Accounting and auditor

-R. STAHL AG's consolidated accounts for 31st December 2017 were prepared in accordance with the International Financial Reporting Standards (IFRS), and R. STAHL AG's annual accounts for the 2017 financial year were prepared in accordance with the statutory accounting requirements set out in the German Commercial Code (HGB).
+R. STAHL AG's consolidated accounts for 31 December 2018 were prepared in accordance with the International Financial Reporting Standards (IFRS), and R. STAHL AG's annual accounts for FY2018 were prepared in accordance with the statutory accounting requirements set out in the German Commercial Code (HGB).